 - Promoting student persistence

-The Nursing Departmental Honors Program is an adjunct of the University Honors Program.
+The Nursing and Allied Health Honors Program is an adjunct of the University Honors Program.
 To be eligible for any Departmental Honors Program, students must meet one of three criteria:

-Upon completion of the first two years of matriculation in the General Studies Honors Program and with the Dean's approval, nursing students may earn departmental honors through participation in the Honors program.
+Upon completion of the first two years of matriculation in the General Studies Honors Program and with the Dean's approval, nursing and allied health students may earn departmental honors through participation in the Honors program.